-Two lessons of the Eratosthenes Experiment, one for Elementary School and one for High School (soon to be uploaded).
+Two lessons plans regarding the the Eratosthenes Experiment are available, one for Elementary School and one for High School.
 The lessons follow the inquiry-based approach and can be implemented as an online classroom activity (each student must be assigned to one computer) to monitor your classroom’s performance and your students problem solving skills.Guidelines on how to see the lesson in the language of your interest and run the experiment via the ISE platform can be found here.Some practical teacher guidelines concerning the implementation of knowledge and problem solving questions using the ISE environment can be found here.

 If for any reason you experience difficulties (e.g. heavy use or the platform or slow internet connection) in using the above approach via the ISE community portal and/or the lesson platform, after you briefly explain to your students who eratosthenes.ea.gr was and what he did, you can ask them to answer the following questionnaire at the beginning of the lesson (pre-test) and immediately after they complete the activity (post-test).

 The questionnaire as you can see below is available in many languages for elementary (3 questions) and high school (9 questions) students.
 When your class completes the questionnaires (pre- and post-) you will receive an email with the classroom analytics: Statistics for individual as well as class performance.

 If you don’t have the technical infrastructure to perform the experiment online or collect the questionnaires online you can alternatively print the questionnaires (pre- and post- tests) in hard copy and distribute them to your classroom.
 Once you collect them you can mail them to us (at our charge) and we will analyze the data and send you a report on your classroom.
 If you decide to proceed with the analysis yourself please share with us your findings.